Energy Systems Specialization

 You can apply for admission to the University of Minnesota College of Food, Agricultural and Natural Resource Sciences.

-You will graduate with a Bachelor of Science in Sustainable Systems Management with an emphasis in energy systems, which will appear on your official transcript.
+You will graduate with a Bachelor of Science in Sustainable Systems Management with a specialization in energy systems, which will appear on your official transcript.

 Learn more about careers in energy systems and see a sample list of employers.

 If you have questions, would like to meet faculty, or tour our labs, please e-mail email@example.com or contact our SSM major coordinators: